mhueckst/PORTaLAND/README.md

 # PORTaLAND
-## 2D platformer puzzle game inspired by Valve's Portal Series
-### written by: Tierney McBride, Russ Pedersen, Natasha Naylor, Max Huecksteadt
+ 2D platformer puzzle game inspired by Valve's Portal Series written by: Tierney McBride, Russ Pedersen, Natasha Naylor, Max Huecksteadt

+## Language
-We are using python because of its game library and to gain more practice in building large python projects.
+We have selected python for this project because of its game library and to gain more practice in building large python programs.

+## Features
+tbd.